-While there are exemptions from the provisions of Measure E, it may still present some Measure E is generally not a constraint to development.
+Measure E is generally not a constraint to development.
 Sites under Measure E are not well suited for housing development sufficient to meet the County's share of the RHNA.
 The type of parcels that are under Measure E restrictions are generally large, zoned for agriculture, rural, and do not have available public infrastructure (water or sewer treatment service).
 Developing those parcels would require establishing the necessary infrastructure, and those sites are generally not located in existing communities.
 Measure E also serves an important purpose in protecting agricultural land and maintaining this important sector of Stanislaus County's economy.

-Measure E can act as a barriers to housing development specifically, to when affected land swithin is located in Community Plan areas and city Spheres of Influence adopted by the Stanislaus Local Agency Formation Commission that have access to infrastructure and are in proximity to have services available.
-Discussions County staff have had with developers reveal that Measure E in this context can be a constraint; but developers also agree that for most Measure E land not in existing communities, the cost to develop to and install infrastructure makes development impractical.
+Measure E can act as a barrier to housing development when affected land is located in Community Plan areas and city Spheres of Influence adopted by the Stanislaus Local Agency Formation Commission that have access to infrastructure and have services available.
+Discussions County staff have had with developers reveal that Measure E in this context can be a constraint; but developers also agree that for most Measure E land not in existing communities, the cost to develop and install infrastructure makes development impractical.

 The County can do little to change the provisions of the Measure E without further voter approval.
-However, the County It has been County policy to periodically reviews Measure E to see if the ability for the County to meet its housing needs is constrained.
+However, the County periodically reviews Measure E to see if the ability for the County to meet its housing needs is constrained.
 Those reviews have found it to not be a constraint.
 While there are a limited number of parcels located within the City of Modesto's Sphere of Influence that may have developed without the barrier of Measure E, other factors such as proximity to off-site services and market conditions could also have been barriers to development.
 For areas within the communities of Denair and Keyes that have lands designated in community plans for residential development, but General Plan and zoning designations triggering Measure E, market conditions, resulting from the impacts of the great recession, were a major barrier during much of the 5th cycle housing element.
 As market conditions improved during the 5th cycle, requirements to plan for development of these larger areas, by use of specific plans or other planning tools, and the cost of extending infrastructure were also barriers.
 Measure E alone has not been a barrier to housing development.
 As subdivision interest in these communities picked up towards the end of the 5th cycle housing element, shifts in the economic outlook, reflected in increasing inflation and mortgage interest, also served as barriers to development.